Last updated on 5 January 2021

 According to the NHS, it's expected that most pregnant women will experience mild or moderate cold or flu-like symptoms if you have COVID-19.

-Pregnant women have been placed in the 'vulnerable group' by the Chief Medical Officer.
+Pregnant women have been included in the list of people at moderate risk (clinically vulnerable) as a precaution.
 There is no evidence to suggest being pregnant means you're more likely to get coronavirus.
 However, for a small number of women, it does mean being pregnant may change the way their body handles severe viral infection.

 If you're pregnant and have an underlying health condition, such as asthma or diabetes, you may be more unwell if you develop the virus.
 If you have significant heart disease, congenital or acquired, you are considered extremely vulnerable and should follow the government advice and guidance.